JKowalsky2k/jkowalsky2k.github.io/_posts/2026-04-27-be-careful-scan.md

 | 00:12:00 | Stop  | stop b  | 3    | 1    |

 # Why I am writing about it?
 Recently, I discovered an issue while working with the `sliding_window_counts` plugin.
 I wanted to detect a large number of files created in a folder within a small time window.
 I tried to limit the detection using a threshold, but in the results I observed several events above the threshold related to the same folder, each with slightly different file counts.
 It looked like a Gaussian distribution, which was expected.
 As described above, Step 1 matched all of these events, but Step 2 detected only the last event, which did not have the largest file count for the folder.
-Copilot initially developed a code snippet to implement in `scan`, but I eventually used join instead for the blog post, as this was technically more correct.
+Copilot initially developed a code snippet to implement in `scan`, but I finally used join instead, as this was technically more correct.
 ```kql
 | scan with_match_id=FID declare (
     Step: int,